November 5, 2021 | Barb Carr

 3. When a witness says he/she can’t remember something, it may be in his/her memory but he/she is using an ineffective retrieval method to find it.
 Cognitive interview skills will help you structure the interview in such a way that it helps facilitate memory retrieval.
 We teach this in the TapRooT® 12-Step Interview Process.

 5. Taking notes during an interview can make an interviewee nervous, but there is a simple way around that.
 Assure the witness at the beginning of the interview that you will be taking notes, and at the end of the interview, you will allow them to review the notes with you.
-(Don’t forget to actually allow them to review the notes at the end!)
+(Don’t forget to allow them to review the notes at the end!)

 Learn Evidence Collection for Incident Investigations Online

 With just a 3-4 hour investment of time, you can improve your evidence collection skills in our self-guided, online course.
-Once you register for virtual training, you have ten days to complete the course according to your schedule.
+Once you register for virtual training, you have fourteen days to complete the course according to your schedule.

 Come away with the knowledge and skills required to collect evidence and conduct effective interviews during an incident investigation.
-Learn more about identifying nonverbal cues too.
-Visit: TapRooT® Evidence Collection & Investigative Interviewing Techniques>>
+Learn more and register: TapRooT® Evidence Collection & Investigative Interviewing Techniques.

 Categories